01618830666

 These projects include:

-Biological Control involves the use of natural enemies to control the spread of Japanese knotweed.
+Biological Control involves using natural enemies to control the spread of Japanese knotweed.
 The UK government has invested in research to identify natural enemies of the plant, such as insects and fungi, that can be used to control its spread.

-Chemical Control involves the use of herbicides to kill Japanese knotweed.
+Chemical Control involves using herbicides to kill Japanese knotweed.
 The UK government has invested in research to identify the most effective herbicides and methods of application.

 Mechanical Control Mechanical control involves physically removing the plant and its root system.
-The UK government has invested in research to identify the most effective methods of mechanical control, such as digging, cutting, and burning.
+The UK government has invested in research to identify the most effective mechanical control methods, such as digging, cutting, and burning.

 Soil Remediation Soil remediation involves the use of techniques to remove or neutralize the chemicals produced by Japanese knotweed that can remain in the soil for many years.
 The UK government has invested in research to identify the most effective soil remediation techniques.